Lnk2past/copperhead/README.md

 Running this you will see a good bit of jargon dumped to stdout: this is the creation of the C++ extension (running again, the cache is accessed and you will not see it).
 On my system this runs in ~9 seconds.
 1:40 to 0:09.
 The improvements here become even greater as the problem space scales.
 While timing is hardly a valuble benchmark, the savings here are too great and too obvious to ignore.

 Note that the [example code](examples/fractal.py) in this repository uses ```h = 0.005``` to reduce the runtime during testing.

-## Development Environment
-I am coding this to work with latest Python and with modern C++ techniques.
-I have ~~absolutely no~~ little interest in backwards compatibility.
-While earlier versions and standards may work right now, I do not guarantee any of that moving forward.
-I will not hinder development for the sake of supporting something older.

-I have two primary development environments at the moment and so you can for expect support for at least the following:
-- **Python 3.5.3** and GCC 6.3.0 (Raspbian)
-- **Python 3.6.7** and GCC 7.3.0 (Ubuntu 18.04.2)

 ## License
 See [LICENSE.md](LICENSE.md) for the specifics, but it is an MIT license.